Connor Wong Player Props: Red Sox vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 7.6 K/9, the third-worst in the league.

-- The Brewers have the third-ranked team ERA across all league pitching staffs (3.07).
+- The Brewers' 3.11 team ERA ranks second among all MLB pitching staffs.

-- Brewers pitchers combine to allow 19 home runs (one per game), the ninth-fewest in the league.
+- Brewers pitchers combine to rank 11th in baseball in home runs given up (21 total, one per game).

-- Miley (2-1) gets the starting nod for the Brewers in his fourth start of the season.
-He's put together a 1.50 ERA in 18 2/3 innings pitched, with 14 strikeouts.
+- Burnes makes the start for the Brewers, his fifth of the season.
+He is 2-1 with a 4.76 ERA and 17 strikeouts through 22 2/3 innings pitched.

-- In his last appearance -- out of the bullpen on Saturday -- the left-hander threw 2/3 innings against the Boston Red Sox while surrendering hits.
+- In his last time out on Tuesday, the righty threw 5 1/3 innings against the Seattle Mariners, allowing two earned runs while surrendering three hits.

-- In three games this season, the 36-year-old has an ERA of 1.50, with 7 strikeouts per nine innings.
-Opponents are batting .206 against him.

 © 2023 Data Skrive.
 All rights reserved.